Vicente Fernández (golfer)

 Vicente Fernández (born 5 April 1946) is an Argentine golfer who has won more than 60 professional tournaments around the world.

+Career

 Fernández was born in Corrientes, Argentina.
 He turned professional in 1964 and was a regular competitor on the European Tour from the mid-1970s to the mid-1990s.
 He won four titles on the tour and had two top ten Order of Merit finishes, placing 6th in 1974 and 9th in 1975.
 He was sixteenth on the Order of Merit in 1992 at the age of 46.

 As a senior Fernández moved to the United States to play on the Senior PGA Tour (now the Champions Tour), where he has won four tournaments.
 His other wins include eight victories in his national open championship, the Argentine Open.